Fabunator/flipper-tonies-nfc-converter/README.md

 (Python) Tool to convert old nfc tonies files from the flipper zero to the current version 4 of the NFC files for SLIX Tags

+The Program scans the selected directory and all subdirectories for .nfc files

 ## Preparation

 Copy all the tonies nfc files into one directory on your computer.
+Subdirectories are possible

 ## Usage